Warfare in early modern Scotland: Covenanter armies

 Between the two Bishops' Wars the Covenanters maintained one regiment of infantry and many of their officers who had drilled the local militias on half pay.
-The militas were now armed with firearms purchased in the Netherlands.
+The militias were now armed with firearms purchased in the Netherlands.
 The Tables were replaced with a committee of estates, with wide-ranging powers, and kept to same system of commissioners.
 One in four able bodied men were able to muster when mobilisation began for renewed confrontation in 1640.
 The army was paid for by more loans and a new national tax known as the "tenth" or "tenth penny".
 These systems would form the basis of the Covenanter armies that operated in Ireland, intervened in the First Civil War (1642–46) in England on the side of Parliament and subsequently, and less successfully, on the side of the king in the Second (1648–49) and Third Civil Wars (1649–51).

-Scottish infantry were generally armed, as was almost universal in Western Europe, with a combination of pike and shot.
+Scottish Lowland infantry were generally armed, as was almost universal in Western Europe, with a combination of pike and shot.
 Pikes were theoretically 16 ft long, but were often shortened by a foot or two to make them more manageable, this had disastrous consensuses at the Battle of Benburb (1646), where the Confederate Irish defeated the Scots because they possessed longer pikes.
 Musketeers were mainly armed with matchlock muskets, with some firelocks (probably mainly reserved for troops defending the baggage and ammunition) and there were a handful of troops that brought more accurate rifled guns.
 Continental experience tended to increasingly emphasise firepower over melee and this was reflected in the greater proportions of shot to pike, usually in proportions of three to two.
-Scottish armies may also have had individuals with weapons including bows, Lochaber axes, and halberds. as recruits who lacked pike and shot were told to report with these.
+Scottish armies also had Gaelic speaking Highland contingents who fought as individuals as much as for their Chiefs with older types of weapons including recurved short bows and standard longbows, Lochaber axes, and halberds.
+Lowland recruits who lacked pike and shot were also told to report with these.
 Most cavalry were probably equipped with pistols and swords, although there is some evidence that they included lancers.

 Royalist armies, like those led by James Graham, Marquis of Montrose (1643–44) and in Glencairn's rising (1653–54) were mainly composed of conventionally armed infantry with pike and shot.
-Montrose's army also included a contingent of Irish Confederate troops and Scottish recruits from Highland clans hostile to the Clan Campbell, under the under leadership of Alasdair Mac Colla.
+Montrose's army also included a contingent of Irish Confederate troops and Scottish Redshanks from Highland clans hostile to the Clan Campbell, under the under leadership of Alasdair Mac Colla.
 Glencairn's rising gained some support from Lowland Scottish lords and at its height had 3,500 infantry and 1,500 cavalry.
 The forces under Montrose's command reached about the same numbers of infantry, but were short of heavy artillery suitable for siege warfare and had only a small force of cavalry, about 300, supplied from the estate of the Earls of Huntly.